jason-saar/Resume/Readme.md

 [Styling](Projects/Responsive-Rental-Request/css.md)

 #### Archive Search Bar
 The original search form used on the Archive page was multi-line, and wasn't suitable for wide-screen view.
 I redesigned the search form so that it was more aesthetic, but retained it's original format for mobile-view.
+I also took the time to add in a little bit of css to display all images at the same size without distorting the quality.

 [User Story](Projects/Archive-Search-Bar/User-Story.png?raw=true)